sec-stuttgart/pia-mpc/README.md

 ```

 The following runs only the MAC tag check.
-Afterwards, the scripts prints the average verification time (for 64 and 128 bit plaintext size and for 2 to 32 parties; the 2 party result was reported in the paper).
+Afterwards, the scripts prints the average verification time (for 64 and 128 bit plaintext size and for 2 parties).
-The parameters indicate the number of MAC tags to check.
+The script parameters indicate the number of MAC tags to check.
 The option `--processors -1` indicates that a GPU should be used.

 ```bash